Skip to content

 Restart Needed after the feature is enabled

-Restart needed after the feature is enabled
+Restart is needed after the feature is enabled

 Note: If you want to disable Microsoft Print to PDF on Windows 11 via Windows Powershell, kindly execute the following command in the PowerShell.
 Disable-WindowsOptionalFeature -Online -FeatureName Printing-PrintToPDFServices-Features -NoRestart